Seven Pieces of Freelancing Advice I Wish Someone Gave Me When I Was Starting Out

 I would have tens of thousands of emails today if I started my freelance newsletter in 2011.
 I started it in 2023 so I have 200 emails.

 An email list is valuable.
-Whether you create content for other freelancers or for a specific industry, an email list is an opportunity list.
+Whether you Should Freelancers Create Content?create content for freelancers or for a specific industry, an email list is an opportunity list.
 Every person in that network is a potential collaborator, friend, mentor, reference, or customer.

 Some freelancers create a separate email list of all their clients and send them updates periodically.
 This helps get recurring jobs and outsourcing opportunities.